darwin-dcsa/darwin-dcsa.github.io/content/punts.md

 <h5>For Alumni Without A CRSid</h5>
 <p align="justify">
-Alumni must contact the College Development Office at <a href="alumni@darwin.cam.ac.uk">alumni@darwin.cam.ac.uk</a> who will be able to make the booking in your place.
-Same-day bookings can be made in person at the Porters’ Lodge, but we strongly advise you to make the reservation to avoid disappointments.
+Alumni must register as members of the punt club in order to book a vessel.
+Bookings can be made by emailing the porters or the Admiral of the Punts (dcsa_punts@darwin.cam.ac.uk).
+We can no longer accomodate single outings.
 </p>

 <p align="justify">